SECURING OUR ENERGY FUTURE – Why and how it must be done

 Download from here.

 The paper that started off the whole debate on quangos.
-The most successful think tank paper of 2005, five years on, I still get people asking me about it and even the occasional green ink letter !
+Loved and hated by many, it was the most successful think tank paper of 2005.
+And five years on, I still get people asking me about it and even the occasional green ink letter !

 ____________________________________________________________________